TUVIMEN/tnyaa/README.md

 ## Usage

-Just type 'tnyaa "your search"', choose what you want and the magnet link will be copied to your clipboard.
+Just type 'tnyaa your search', choose what you want and the magnet link will be copied to your clipboard.

 Search for the biggest lossless audio

-    tnyaa -c audio-lossless -s size 'audio'
+    tnyaa -c audio-lossless -s size audio

 Search for the least seeded lossy audio on second page